What is the behaviour?

 How can we enable rabbits to show this behaviour?

 To enable rabbits to show this behaviour, they need to have the physical space to do so and they need to have motivation to do so.

 Rabbits need to have enough vertical space to rear up.
-This is why we say that the absolute minimum height for an enclosure is three feet – which should give most rabbits enough space to rear up on their hind legs.
-However, rabbits like to find high places to sit on to watch their environment and often want to rear up on those places – three feet will not be enough for them to do this.
+This is why we say that the absolute minimum height for an enclosure is 1 metre (just over 3 feet) – which should give most rabbits enough space to rear up on their hind legs.
+However, rabbits like to find high places to sit on to watch their environment and often want to rear up on those places – a metre will not be enough for them to do this.
 The higher the top of the enclosure and the more variation in height of surfaces, the more normal behaviours the rabbits can show.